Tag Archive for: Why LePort Schools

 The best preschool teachers turn out to be ones who are very smart.
 “There’s a lot of things that you have to figure out.
 Preschool can be more difficult than the other grades because a lot of your teaching has to be embedded in other things.
 Understand that when you are playing with one child you’re working on their vocabulary, and with another child that you’re facilitating social skills and you’re teaching it through indirect ways.”
 Peg Tyre

 That’s one of the reasons we look to hire smart, university-educated individuals to become teachers, even in our infant classrooms.
-Yes, childcare providers for babies don’t have to demonstrate mastery in algebra—but they have to be able to think on their feet, to be creative, and to be able to observe and respond to each baby’s needs and personality.
+Yes, childcare providers for babies don’t have to demonstrate mastery in algebra—but they have to be able to think on their feet, be creative, and be able to observe and respond to each baby’s needs and personality.
 They also are one of baby’s key role models, which means they need to speak in simple, yet rich and grammatically correct sentences.

-Hiring the most talented and dedicated teachers, and maintaining a 1:3 ratio isn’t the cheapest way to run a childcare center.
+Hiring the most talented and dedicated teachers, and maintaining a 1:4 ratio isn’t the cheapest way to run a childcare center.
 To the contrary, it’s expensive.
 But our goal at LePort Montessori isn’t just to run a childcare facility.
 Our aim is to offer an enriched, Montessori educational environment as your baby’s home away from home.

 Montessori infant care or nanny?
 How to choose which childcare option is right for you.